The Spiritual Man

 For the Gentiles of the Roman world, the suggestion

-that God’s answer to sin, Death, and Satan was the shameful execution of a
+that God’s answer to Sin, Death, and Satan was the shameful execution of a politically

-powerless man for sedition against the might of the Roman Empire was nonsense,
+powerless man for sedition against the mighty Roman Empire was “foolishness.”

-crucifixion of His son that God achieved victory over sin and death, therefore,
+of His son that God achieved victory over Sin and Death, therefore, the

-the proclamation of a “Crucified Messiah” is the “wisdom and power of
+proclamation of a “Crucified Messiah” is the “wisdom and power of God.”

-God.”
-His crucifixion was physical, occurred within history and time, and
+Christ’s crucifixion was physical, occurred within history and time, and was certainly

 When Paul first arrived in Corinth, he did not